TV Bahia: Rede Manchete (1985–1987)

-On May 7, 1984, Televisão Bahia Ltda. received a concession to operate a television broadcasting service in Salvador in a decree issued by then-president João Figueiredo.
-The creation of TV Bahia was officially announced to the market on January 9, 1985, at a dinner held at the Bahiano Tennis Club.
-The new TV station in Salvador would be the first partner of Rede Manchete in Bahia.
-The event included a speech by Rubens Furtado, then-director general of the Rio de Janeiro network.
+Finally, the license was maintained, and the creation of TV Bahia was officially announced to the market on January 9, 1985, at a dinner held at the Bahiano Tennis Club.
+The new TV station in Salvador would be the first partner of Rede Manchete in Bahia, and the event included a speech by Rubens Furtado, then-director general of the Rio de Janeiro network.